-Five years ago mum Jillian Johnson gave birth to a healthy baby boy Landon.
+Five years ago, mum Jillian Johnson gave birth to a healthy baby boy, named Landon.

 Johnson gave birth to her son in a “Baby-Friendly” hospital.
 If you’re new to the term, “Baby-Friendly” hospitals are geared towards breastfeeding.
 That means mum and baby get to stay together, cuddling, sleeping and nursing.
 The only way that newborns, in this arrangement, are given formula is with a doctor’s prescription.
 A prescription isn’t given just ‘because’.
 It’s only written in the case that mum absolutely can’t nurse due to breast augmentation issues or some sort of medical reason.

 Little Landon began to nurse after he was reunited with mum 2½ hours after birth.
 He was perfectly able to latch on and Johnson began breastfeeding.
 And breastfeeding.
 And breastfeeding some more.
 Even though the lactation consultants told the mum that everything was going well, one did tell her that she has a problem producing milk.
 Why?
 Johnson had been diagnosed with polycystic ovarian syndrome (PCOS).
 The hormone imbalance that comes along with the diagnosis can interfere with milk production.

 Soon after delivering, Johnson felt like she was nursing all of the time.